roeey777/modern-cmake/docs/source/graphviz_example.rst

       }

-Here is how it looks (this is a very small sequence diagram)
+Here is how it looks:

 .. graphviz::